 oxygen, water and nutrition to do its job.
 In a state of suffocation

-by overloading them.
+more neurons by overloading them.

 Our body inhales oxygen and transforms it into CO2 for gaining energy.
-When breathe gets slowed down, more CO2 accumulates in the body.
+When breathe is slowed down, more CO2 accumulates in the body.
 The CO2 needs to be exhaled, because with way too much CO2 this process wouldn't work anymore.
 Therefore the body uses CO2 as a neurotransmitter with the code of signal damping.
-Though a rising CO2 level is a command for the nervous system to turn down the energy consumption of the body by inducing relaxation and for the brain to reduce the brain wave frequency, which makes alterated states of mind accessible.
-The more the body gets relaxed, the less oxygen it needs, though in a state of relaxation the breath speed can get even more reduced.
+Though a rising CO2 level is a command for the nervous system to turn down the energy consumption of the body by inducing relaxation and for the brain to reduce the brain wave frequency, which makes altered states of mind accessible.
+The more the body gets relaxed, the less oxygen it needs, though in a state of relaxation the tempo of breathing can be even more reduced.
 Reducing the breath speed/ restricting the oxygen supply instead by force without enough previous relaxation is dangerous.
 Proper breathe control can be a blessing for mind and body, but breathe control that causes headache, unpleasant dizziness or nausea is is performed wrongly and leads to brain damage. |

 Unlike a yogi's breathe frequency in pranayama, gasmasks and similar gadgets are too stupid to notice how relaxed the body already is, though their air throughput must be sufficient for an unrelaxed person.
 Intentionally reducing the air throughput of a breathe masks by technical manipulations below this limit is dangerous and should never be attempted.